-Karen has lived and worked in Istanbul for the past 16 years and has four offices across Turkey.
-Her local connections—from museum directors to star restaurateurs to powerful hoteliers to the country’s culture ministry—enable her to get you rooms in “sold-out” hotels, introduce you to shop owners who can show you their special wares not displayed to the public, and create one-of-a-kind experiences (private meal at Topkapi Palace, anyone?).
+Karen has lived and worked in Istanbul for the past 17 years and has offices across Turkey.
+Her local connections—from museum directors to star restaurateurs to powerful hoteliers to the country’s culture ministry—enable her to gain all manner of special access.
+She can introduce you to shop owners who can show you their special wares not displayed to the public, and create one-of-a-kind experiences (private meal at Topkapi Palace, anyone?).
 When you’ve got limited time—and who doesn’t?—her intimate knowledge of the country helps you make the smartest use of it, and she is on the ground and on-call to answer questions and fulfill special requests.
 If you need a cruise shore excursion—say, to Ephesus—she’s the ticket; with her guides, you’ll steer clear of the cruise-ship crowds and see the hidden gems they don’t.
+If you would like to charter a gulet on the Turkish coast, she’s the expert.
 Karen was also included in “Perrin’s People,” Wendy’s award-winning list of top travel specialists, which was published annually in Condé Nast Traveler magazine from 2000 to 2013.

 Where to Stay and Eat